-Sprint and SoftBank to avoid Chinese network equipment as part of agreement with U.S. governmentAlex Wagner - Deputy Managing Editor, News Desk
+Sprint and SoftBank to avoid Chinese network equipment as part of agreement with U.S. governmentAlex Wagner - Editorial Director of News and Content

 The proposed merger of Sprint and SoftBank is one of several major deals that are brewing in the U.S. wireless industry.
 Because it involves a major Japanese company acquiring nearly three-quarters of a large American carrier, though, the deal is being subjected to a bit more scrutiny from regulators than the other agreements.
 The most recent example of this relates to Sprint and SoftBank's options when it comes to purchasing routers, servers, switches and other equipment.

 According to a report from The New York Times, the U.S. government has requested that Sprint and SoftBank allow it to keep an eye on any changes made to Sprint's network equipment.
 Officials also want to monitor the amount of hardware that Sprint and SoftBank purchase from Chinese manufacturers, especially Huawei.
 Both Sprint and SoftBank have promised Congress that they will not use Huawei equipment in Sprint's U.S. network, and they have also assured officials that any Huawei-made products that are already in use in Clearwire's network will be replaced.
 Rep. Mike Rogers of Michigan, who serves as chairman of the House Permanent Select Committee on Intelligence, says that Sprint and SoftBank executives have already assured him that they will not use Huawei equipment.